lejeanbaptiste/lejeanbaptiste/packages/validator/README.md

 import type { Validator } from '@cwrc/leafwriter-validator';
 import * as Comlink from 'comlink';

-const worker = await new Worker(new URL('@cwrc/leafwriter-validator', import.meta.url))
+const worker = await new Worker(new URL('@cwrc/leafwriter-validator', import.meta.url));
 const validator: Comlink.Remote<Validator> = Comlink.wrap(worker);
 ```

 ## Initialize

 To use the validator, we first need to initialize it with the schema.
 Call the the method `initialize` passing the [InitializeParameters](#initializeparameters) with the schema's`id` and `URL` from which LEAF-Writer Validator can download a Relax NG schema.
 We use the id to identify the schema and avoid reloading the same schema if the method is called with the same parameters.
 Optionally, we can pass a third property `shouldCache` (default: `true`) to cache the schema.

 This is an asynchronous function because LEAF-Writer Validator has to download and convert the schema to salve's internal format (more about how Salve converts schemas [here](https://github.com/mangalam-research/salve#converting-schemas)).
 Besides converting the schema, Salve can export a JSON version to be cached and a manifest with a hash that can be used to check if the file got updated and should be reprocessed.
 For this reason, we cache and store the schemas by default.